 Registration of COVID-19 and Coronavirus Trademarks

-Based on my experience protecting trademarks, I partially agree.
-Those not in actual use, the word marks with no distinction, and the many duplicate word marks face the greatest registration challenges.
+Similarly, based on my experience protecting trademarks, I partially agree.
+For example, those not in actual use, the word marks with no distinction, and the many duplicate word marks face the greatest registration challenges.

 However, the creative, distinctive, marks that are in use have a good chance of being registered.